knutwalker/transducers-scala/README.md

 Paul Phillips'
 [take on a scala collection/standard library](https://github.com/paulp/psp-std/)
-inlcudes collections, that are thouroughly non-strict and thus, achieve the same traits on terms of laziness and early termination.
+includes collections, that are thoroughly non-strict and thus, achieve the same traits on terms of laziness and early termination.
 These are, however, regular collections where the operations are bound to the specific collection.